 Other Questions for Detroit

-While getting Martinez back in the fold likely means good things for the 2015 martinezversion of the Tigers, there could be signs of trouble ahead.
+While getting Martinez back in the fold likely means good things for the 2015 version of the Tigers, there could be signs of trouble ahead.
 The starting pitching in Detroit, such a strength in the past, is starting to show some cracks.
 Max Scherzer, one of the best starters in baseball, is a free agent currently and unlikely to return to Detroit.
 David Price was acquired by trade last season, and has one year remaining before he hits free agency.
 There is a good chance that 2015 will be his last in Detroit.

 And then there is Justin Verlander.
 With a full six years left on a massive contract, Verlander struggled mightily in 2014 and remains a question mark heading into 2015.
 If he is unable to regain his previously dominant form, the Tigers will have a major problem has they have a large portion of the payroll dedicated to the big right hander.
 Without elite performance from Verlander, it seems unlikely that the Tigers will remain at the top of the A.L.
 Central, especially with the Royals coming off of a World Series appearance.